What Is Account-Based Marketing? Intro and Examples for 2023

 Host exclusive workshops or training sessions tailored to the needs of individual target accounts.
 Provide hands-on guidance and solutions to their specific challenges, demonstrating your expertise and building stronger relationships.

-Since 63% of customers cite onboarding or training as a key reason they would purchase a product, these workshops can be incredibly helpful.
+Since 63% of customers cite onboarding or training as a key reason to purchase a product, these workshops can be incredibly helpful.
 Consider how you can use a training session to provide useful information and high value while also encouraging potential clients to envision what you can offer through a paid service.

 Use LinkedIn’s account targeting feature